 that the distributor may, during the term of the distributor agreement, require the trader to provide such additional security.

-If a distributor agreement has a provision provided for in subclause (1), the distributor must ensure that the total value of additional security specified in the distributor agreement is such that the total value of all security required to be provided by the trader is not more than the distributor's reasonable estimate of the distribution services charges that the trader will be required to pay to the distributor in respect of any 2 month period.
+If a distributor agreement has a provision provided for in subclause (1), the distributor must ensure that the total value of additional security specified in the distributor agreement is such that the total value of all security required to be provided by the trader is not more than the greater of:

+the distributor's reasonable estimate of the distribution services charges that the trader will be required to pay to the distributor in respect of any 2 month period; and

+the aggregate of all amounts that the trader owes, or disputes is owing, to the distributor.

 If a distributor agreement has a provision provided for in subclause (1), the